scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** cold

 You conjure a flurry of ice shards in a 3x3 tile area adjacent to you.
 Make a spellcasting roll against the creatures Stamina save.
-On success they take 2 wound dice in cold damage, gaining 1 level of Slow for the next minute on a critical.
+On success they take 0/2 in cold damage, gaining 1 level of Slow for the next minute on a critical.

-add a wound die and increase the area by 1 for every level cast above 2nd.
+add 0/1 in cold damage and increase the area by 1 for every level cast above 2nd.

 #### Imprint
 *2nd level*